Magyartanulas/magyartanulas.github.io/accusative_plurals.md

   * Tükör - Tükrök
   * Dolog - Dolgok (thing)

 > RARE EXCEPTION: Nouns ending in `u`!
-The last vowel does not become accented and sometimes the plural becomes `-vak`.
+The last vowel does not become lengthened and sometimes the plural becomes `-vak`.

 * Daruk -  (cranes - machine)
 * Darvak - (cranes - birds)

 But wait, there's more!

 In Hungarian, when a noun becomes quaintified (either by numbers or by adjectives) it becomes singular.
-These nouns will now take singular 3rd person conjugations instead of plural conjugations.

 * Fák - (trees)
 * Két fa - (Two trees)